1lokeshpatel/1lokeshpatel/README.md

 In the past I have:
 - ☀️ Programming exoskeletons at [Trexo Robotics](https://trexorobotics.com/) (Intern - Winter 2023)
 - 🦾 Developed motion planning and simulation tools at [Kindred](https://www.kindred.ai/) (Intern - Summer 2022)
-- 💡 Introduced youth to the tech world at [Youth Computing](https://youthcomputing.ca/) (Projects Director)
+- 💡 Introduced youth to the tech world at [Youth Computing](https://youthcomputing.ca/) (Executive Director)

 Would love to chat about cool tech with cool people, reach out to me on [linkedin](https://www.linkedin.com/in/1lokeshpatel/) or learn more about me on my [website](https://www.lokeshpatel.ca/)!